Generating function for projected entangled-pair states: Applications

-The spin-1/2 quantum Ising model with a transverse field in 2D is described by
+The spin-1/2 quantum Ising model with a transverse field in 2D is described by:

-where $\sigma^{x,z}$ are the Pauli matrices and the summation of $\langle i,j\rangle$ concerns all nearest neighbor sites.
-As the most widely known model for benchmark, its phase transition can be accurately captured by PEPS~\cite{Jordan2008, Chen2022}, and the most reliable approximation of its transition point was made by the cluster Monte Carlo method with the value being $h_c=3.04438$~\cite{Blote2002}.
-When $h\to\infty$, the ground state enjoys the global $\mathbb{Z}_2$ symmetry $\hat{U} = \prod_i \sigma^x_i$ with a non-zero energy gap.
-On the other hand, as $h=0$ the ground state possesses a two-fold degeneracy with spins aligning all up or all down, which breaks the $\mathbb{Z}_2$ symmetry.
-Close to the transition point, the energy gap diminishes and becomes zero at $h_c$, which is a Lorentz-invariant criticality.
+where $\sigma^{x,z}$ are the Pauli matrices and the summation of $\langle i,j\rangle$ runs over all nearest-neighbor pairs.
+As the most widely known model for benchmarking, its phase transition can be accurately captured by PEPS~\cite{Jordan2008, Chen2022}.
+A high precision estimate of the transition point was made by the cluster Monte Carlo method with the value being $h_c=3.04438$~\cite{Blote2002}.
+When $h\to\infty$, the ground state preserves the global $\mathbb{Z}_2$ symmetry $\hat{U} = \prod_i \sigma^x_i$ with a non-zero energy gap, while at $h=0$ the ground state is two-fold degenerate with all spins aligning up or down, breaking the $\mathbb{Z}_2$ symmetry.
+Close to the transition point, the energy gap decreases and becomes zero at $h_c$, which is a Lorentz-invariant critical point.

+In order to compare with the results in Refs.~\onlinecite{Vanderstraeten2019a} and \onlinecite{Ponsioen2020}, we first compute the lowest-energy excited state at each $\textbf{k}$ and plot its energy versus momentum in Fig.~\ref{fig:fig2}(a).
+Here and below we have chosen the high symmetry path $M\to X \to S \to \Gamma \to M \to S$ in the first Brilliouin zone of the square lattice, shown in the right inset of Fig.~\ref{fig:fig2}(a).

+Let us first examine the choice of bulk size $N_s=L_x\times L_y$ in computing excited states.
+As shown in the left inset of Fig.~\ref{fig:fig2}(a), with $h$ closer to the critical point and larger bond dimension $D$, the maximal correlation length ($\xi$) of the ground state (measured from transfer matrix spectrum of ground state PEPS) becomes larger, and one would need larger bulk size $N_s$ to converge the energy gap $\Delta$ (at momenta $\Gamma (0,0)$), in agreement with previous discussion on bulk size.
+Nevertheless, due to the relatively small bond dimension (and therefore small $\xi$) used in this work, the excited states shown in this work are relatively easy to converge.

-In order to compare with the results in Refs.~\cite{Vanderstraeten2019a} and \cite{Ponsioen2020}, we first solve for the lowest-energy excited state and plot its dispersion in Fig.~\ref{fig:fig2}(a).
-From the results, one can find that away from the critical point ($h=2.5$), the finite $D$ effect is rather small, as the excitation energy does not show significant changes from $D=2$ to $D=3$.
-For magnetic field $h$ close to the critical point ($h=3.0$), the finite $D$ effect only shows up in the smallest excitation energy point.
-While our results show qualitative and quantitative agreement, we can also see that the energy gap, $\Delta$, decreases with larger bond dimension at the $\Gamma(0,0)$ point.
-To make sure that the results are not sensitive to the choice of different bulk system size, we show the energy gap with various $N=L_x\times L_y$ for $D=2$ as an inset of Fig.~\ref{fig:fig2}(a).
-It can be clearly seen that $\Delta$ barely changes as long as the size is large enough.
+From Fig.~\ref{fig:fig2}(a), one can further find that away from the critical point (e.g., at $h=2.5$), the finite $D$ effect is rather small, and the excitation energy does not show significant changes from $D=2$ to $D=3$.
+Close to the critical point (e.g., at $h=3.0$), the finite $D$ effect is most prominent in the lowest excited state, where the energy gap $\Delta$ decreases with larger bond dimension.
+Our results show both qualitative and quantitative agreement with Ref.~\onlinecite{Vanderstraeten2019a} and \onlinecite{Ponsioen2020}, and also agree with the series expansion result~\cite{book.Oitmaa}.